 Local information and support

-HarmLESS is a resource for those who have contact with young people who are self-harming.
+HarmLESS is an NHS resource for those who have contact with young people who are self-harming.
 It is designed to help you talk about self-harm with a young person so that you can decide what support might be helpful.

 School Health Nurses can also provide support.